zeldaret/mm/CONTRIBUTING.md

 All contributions are welcome.
 This is a group effort, and even small contributions can make a difference.
 Some tasks also don't require much knowledge to get started.

 This document is meant to be a set of tips and guidelines for contributing to the project.
-For general information about the project, see [our readme](https://github.com/zeldaret/mm/blob/master/README.md) or [our wiki](https://github.com/zeldaret/mm/wiki).
+For general information about the project, see [our readme](https://github.com/zeldaret/mm/blob/master/README.md).

 Most discussions happen on our [Discord Server](https://discord.zelda64.dev), where you are welcome to ask if you need help getting started, or if you have any questions regarding this project and other decompilation projects.